waldirio/bz_collect/README.md

  ```
  $ ./bz_collect
  ```
- and it will result in a output as below
+ and it will result in an output as below
  ```
  #######################
 # 1. List all the Products available on BugZilla